zspann/cssi-curriculum-jquery-traffic-light/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/traffic_light.gif" hspace="10" align="right" width="300px">

-We are going to build a traffic light.
+In this lab, we are going to build a traffic light.

 ## Directions

-After you fork and open this lab in your text editor, You'll also want to open `index.html` in  the browser.
+After you fork and open this lab in your text editor, you'll also want to open `index.html` in  the browser.

 In the browser, play around with the buttons in `index.html` and see what they do.